What’s involved in the Degree Holder Entry Programme?

 You will be contracted to 40 hours per week.

-Upon successfully completing all elements of the DHEP, including operational and academic assessments, you’ll be awarded a Graduate Diploma in Professional Policing Practice and will become a fully qualified substantive police officer.
+Once you’ve successfully completed all elements of the programme, including your operational and academic assessments, you’ll be awarded a Graduate Diploma in Professional Policing Practice and will become a fully-qualified substantive police officer.
+Those who have already achieved a Professional Policing Degree will not need to complete the diploma element of the programme.

 Your career opportunities after the DHEP